 CHRONIC PELVIC PAIN DEFINITION

 Chronic pelvic pain is defined as pain that occurs below the umbilicus (belly button) that lasts for at least six months.
 It may or may not be associated with menstrual periods.
-Chronic pelvic pain is often a symptom that can be caused by several different conditions, but is sometimes a chronic condition due to abnormal function of the nervous system (often called “neuropathic pain”).
+Chronic pelvic pain may be a symptom caused by one or more different conditions, but in many cases is a chronic condition due to abnormal function of the nervous system (often called "neuropathic pain").

 CAUSES OF CHRONIC PELVIC PAIN

-A variety of gynecologic, gastrointestinal, and bodywide disorders can cause chronic pelvic pain.
+A variety of gynecologic, gastrointestinal, urologic, musculoskeletal and body-wide disorders can cause chronic pelvic pain.

 Gynecologic causes — Gynecologic causes are thought to be the cause of chronic pelvic pain in about 20 percent of women.
+In some groups of women, gynecologic causes of pelvic pain are even more common.
 Some of the gynecologic causes of pelvic pain include:

-Chronic pelvic inflammatory disease — Pelvic inflammatory disease is an acute infection usually caused by a sexually transmitted organism.
+Pelvic inflammatory disease — Pelvic inflammatory disease is an acute infection usually caused by a sexually transmitted organism.
 Occasionally, it is caused by a ruptured appendix, tuberculosis, or diverticulitis.
 It can involve the uterus, ovaries, and fallopian tubes (which link the ovaries and uterus) (figure 1).
-Chronic pelvic inflammatory disease occurs after acute pelvic inflammatory disease in about one-third of women and causes chronic pelvic pain.
-The reason for this is not clearly known, but is likely because of permanent damage to the uterus, ovaries, and fallopian tubes.
-(See "Patient information: Gonorrhea (Beyond the Basics)" and "Patient information: Chlamydia (Beyond the Basics)".)
+Chronic changes following pelvic inflammatory disease occur in about one-third of women and causes chronic pelvic pain.
+The reason for this is not clearly known, but is likely because of permanent damage to the uterus, ovaries, and fallopian tubes, and is not because of a chronic infection.
+(See "Patient education: Gonorrhea (Beyond the Basics)" and "Patient education: Chlamydia (Beyond the Basics)".)

 Other causes — Non-gynecologic causes of chronic pelvic pain may be related to the digestive system, urinary system, or to pain in the muscles and nerves in the pelvis:

 Diverticulitis — A diverticulum is a sac-like protrusion that sometimes forms in the muscular wall of the colon (or intestine).
 Diverticulitis occurs when diverticula become inflamed.
 This usually causes abdominal pain; nausea and vomiting, constipation, diarrhea, and urinary symptoms can also occur.
-(See "Patient information: Diverticular disease (Beyond the Basics)".)
+Diverticulitis most often causes acute abdominopelvic pain and is not a common cause of chronic pain.
+(See "Patient education: Diverticular disease (Beyond the Basics)".)

 Pelvic floor pain — Symptoms of pelvic floor dysfunction may include pelvic pain, pain with urination, difficulty urinating, constipation, pain with intercourse, or frequent/urgent urination.
 Pelvic floor dysfunction can be diagnosed by a clinician feeling the pelvic floor muscles (muscles that support the pelvic organs and hips) through the vagina and/or rectum; muscles that feel tight, tender, or band-like indicate that pelvic floor dysfunction could be contributing to pelvic pain.